Yua Mikami: 2015–present: AV debut, return to music and AV retirement

 In 2017, she was crowned the Best Actress at the DMM Adult Awards, which marked her last appearance at a major industry-related event.
 In the same year, Mikami also started her own clothing brand, "YOUR'S" (later rebranded as "miyour's", now “MISTREASS”), a career choice largely inspired by her close friend and AV idol Kirara Asuka.

 On June 27, 2020, Mikami guest starred in Malaysian singer-songwriter Namewee's new music video titled "I Shot You" (不小心).
 The video gained 1.4 million views in just over a day.

 In June 2022 on the seventh anniversary of her debut, Mikami announced her separation from her representative office One's Double and the establishment of her own "Miss Co., Ltd." in January of the same year, allowing management independecy for Mikami.
 Her AV activities will continue in a business alliance with One's Double with the possibility of collaborating with other studios.

 On March 13, 2023, Mikami announced her retirement from the AV industry on her 30th birthday, August 16, 2023, through her YouTube video.

 Her last adult film, Complete AV retirement, the last day.
-Yua Mikami’s Last Sex was released on August 15, 2023.
+Yua Mikami’s Last Sex, was released on August 15, 2023.

 Mikami also owns Majette, a colored contact lens brand, Miss Lash, an eyelash serum brand, and Misshelly, a hair product brand.

+In April 2026, Mikami announced the launch of Mieloa, a night bra brand in collaboration with Dazzy Co.
+Ltd’s lingerie brand DRW.
+On May 12, Mikami awarded the Most Popular Cheerleader of the Year of the TPBL in 2025–26 season.